HOWE Q. WALLACE BLOG

 Help Educate and Encourage Your Teammates

-We each have the ability to be a positive influence on those we encounter.
+We each can be a positive influence on those we encounter.
 The challenge is believing it really makes a difference.

-There was an article recently that underscored the idea.
-It discussed research where a group of students had been followed from the time they entered school.
-They are now adults.
+There was a recent article that underscored the idea.
+The study focused on a group of students from the time they entered school until adulthood.

-The results of the study revealed that adults who reported they had a teacher in middle school who made a difference in their lives also seemed to do better economically.
+The study’s results revealed that adults who reported having a teacher in middle school who made a difference in their lives also seemed to fare better economically.
 In other words, if you were lucky enough to get a teacher who cared and who was able to make a connection with you in middle school, you were probably doing better in your career and earning more money than someone who didn’t.

-The article is meant to support the idea that while it is very beneficial to come from a good household and that predicts good results, that the teacher who is committed and gifted at reaching students has a solid impact regardless of where the student comes from.
+The article supports the idea that while it is beneficial to come from a good household and predict good results, the teacher who is committed and gifted at reaching students has a significant impact, regardless of the student’s background.

-Here’s the implication for us.
-Many times we receive new folks into our organization with the expectation that the new person has to prove to us they are worthy to be on our team.
-We wait for them to show us a great attitude, exhibit good skills, to demonstrate they can learn quickly, to prove they can take a little ribbing.
+Here’s the implication for us: Many times, we receive new folks into our organization with the expectation that the new person has to prove to us they are worthy to be on our team.
+We wait for them to show us a great attitude and exhibit good skills, to demonstrate they can learn quickly and prove they can take a little ribbing.

 But, just suppose, those new employees haven’t had the same benefit that you have.
 Maybe they didn’t have a good teacher.
-Maybe they weren’t raised in a good family.
-Maybe they didn’t have someone come along side of them at work and show them how to be successful.
+Maybe they couldn’t rely on a good family.
+Maybe they didn’t have someone alongside them at work to show them how to be successful.
 Maybe they just have an empty plate.

 Seek to make a difference where you are.
 It is a richer life.
 It will set us apart.